PM Modi inaugurates Maharishi Valmiki international airport in Ayodhya - www.lokmattimes.com

 PM Modi inaugurates Maharishi Valmiki international airport in Ayodhya

-Varanasi (UP), Dec 30 Prime Minister Narendra Modi on Saturday inaugurated the Maharishi Valmiki international airport in Ayodhya. ...
+On Saturday, Prime Minister Narendra Modi officially inaugurated the Maharishi Valmiki International Airport in Ayodhya.
+During the inauguration, the ...

-Varanasi (UP), Dec 30 Prime Minister Narendra Modi on Saturday inaugurated the Maharishi Valmiki international airport in Ayodhya.
+On Saturday, Prime Minister Narendra Modi officially inaugurated the Maharishi Valmiki International Airport in Ayodhya.
+During the inauguration, the Prime Minister conducted an inspection of the diverse facilities provided at the airport.

-Designed by Sthapati and built at a cost of Rs 1450 crores, the Ayodhya Airport emerges as an infrastructural marvel and a promise of holistic community development and cultural enrichment.
+Crafted by Sthapati and constructed at a total expenditure of Rs 1,450 crores, the Ayodhya Airport stands out as an architectural marvel, symbolizing a commitment to comprehensive community development and cultural enhancement.

 Beyond its physical dimensions, the airport, with its GRIHA 4-Star Certification, stands as a testament to India’s commitment to sustainable practices, heralding a new era in environmentally conscious aviation.

-Ayodhya Airport is the newest milestone in this journey of unprecedented growth in aviation traffic and infrastructure.
-With a peak-hour capacity of 750+ passengers and four aircraft movements per hour, it will cater to a large population and accommodate the continuous expected growth.
+The Ayodhya Airport stands as the latest landmark in the remarkable trajectory of growth in aviation traffic and infrastructure.
+Boasting a peak-hour capacity of over 750 passengers and facilitating four aircraft movements per hour, it is poised to serve a substantial population and accommodate the anticipated continuous growth.

-A two-storeyed structure, the Ayodhya Airport is adorned with elevational elements depicting the sacred city’s rich history.
-The ground floor invites passengers with expansive amenities, and the airport operations are carried out from the first floor.
+This two-story structure of the Ayodhya Airport is embellished with elevational elements that narrate the rich history of the sacred city.
+The ground floor welcomes passengers with expansive amenities, while the first floor is dedicated to the seamless execution of airport operations.

 The building is inspired by the gradual elevation of the mandapas and the Nagara style of temple architecture prevalent in Northern India.